PatrykKuniczak/memesChat/api/README.md

 ## SCREEN ##

 I decide to use Nest, cause have good layer of abstraction, which help me to create less code for authentication and CRUD, over pure express.

-I decide to use JWT cause it's improve the security end it's the better beginner idea to learn and create authentication.
+I decide to use JWT cause this can improve the security and it's the better idea for beginner to learn and create authentication.

 Many of tools i have used is new for me, but i try my best to create it with best practices.

-The API job is communicate with WS and Frontend app, for create user account and authenticate user with JWT.

-Creating a new records in DB, it's simply CRUD.
+The API job is communicate with WS and Frontend app, for create user account and authenticate user with JWT and creating a new records in DB, it's simply CRUD.

 If u want to see all structure and endpoints go on: